candlerb/sshagentca/README.md

 `user_principals` settings.

-The `valid after` timestamp is set according to the `duration` settings parameter, specified in minutes.
+The `valid after` timestamp is set according to the `duration` settings parameter.
 Durations longer than 24 hours are rejected.

 ## Key generation